 How to homeschool your disabled child when they are not merely “special needs”, but severely mentally & physically handicapped?
 What if they are not capable of completing worksheets, written assignments, oral reports, etc.?
 It can feel overwhelming or impossible, but it is easier than you may think!

 I have a daughter who is severely physically and mentally disabled.
 Her condition is very similar to a child with severe cerebral palsy, but that is not her diagnosis.

-She was last evaluated to be a 3-month age level mentally and is completely non-verbal, confined to a chair, receives her nutrition via a feeding tube, wears diapers, etc. She can express herself through frowning/crying or smiling/laughing, but she has very little control over her body so we really have no way of knowing how much of an “education” she is taking in.
+She was last evaluated to be at a 3-month age level mentally and is completely non-verbal, confined to a chair, receives her nutrition via a feeding tube, wears diapers, has severe movement disorders, etc. She can express herself through frowning/crying or smiling/laughing, but she has very little control over her body so we really have no way of knowing how much of an “education” she is taking in.